 Everything else happens through the app.
 You make your payment through the app by linking a bank account, your vehicle documents are found in the app, etc. It seems fairly convenient, and with no obvious mileage restrictions (based on documentation), it could be a good way to go for most people wanting a car.
 Fair also offers a great deal of choice when it comes to what vehicles are offered, whether you're looking for an economy car, a truck or SUV or even an EV.

 Carma, based out of Detroit, has pilot programs running in Columbus, Ohio, and Chicago and is focused on the mainstream car shopper as well as the dealer/retailer side of things.
 While it doesn't have a hard and fast list of vehicles that will be offered, the founders are clear that they won't be catering to any kind of commercial customer.
 Lyft and Uber drivers, look elsewhere.
 Drivers are required to be 21 years of age and have a clean driving record.

-Originally published earlier this year, and regularly updated.
+Originally published in 2019, and regularly updated.